 Now that does not mean you can’t full-time in a travel trailer, because we have friends that do, but the majority seem to face the decision of buying either a 5th wheel RV or a motorized one.

-Pam and I have traveled over sixty-five thousand miles in RV’s.
-We started renting RV’s fourteen years ago.
+Pam and I have traveled over one hundred thousand miles in RV’s.
+We started renting RV’s in 2001.
 Once we decided on what we wanted, based on our rental experiences, we purchased our full time RV home in 2008.

-We have rented class A gas and diesel RV’s, we have rented and owned class C gas RV’s, and we owned a large 5th wheel RV for six and a half years.
+We have rented class A gas and diesel RV’s, we have rented and owned class A and class C gas RV’s, and we owned a large 5th wheel RV for six and a half years.
 We logged many miles on that 5th wheel RV.

 So, given that fact, here is a major advantage of a motorized RV.
 While you are traveling, you have instant access to what you need: the refrigerator, the toilet, the TV, all while rolling down the road.
 Basically, you always have access to anything you need while you are on the move.

-We have been in situations while traveling in class A RV’s that involved boondocking in Walmart parking lots and Casinos.
+We have been in situations while traveling in class A and class C RV’s that involved boondocking in Walmart parking lots, Casinos, and Cracker Barrels.
 After being parked for a few hours, there were times we got concerned about our safety.
 Because we were able to just turn on the motor and not have to get out of a trailer to get rolling, we were kept safe and able to get away from the danger.

 Now, motorized RV’s tend to be more expensive relative to a comparable 5th wheel RV!
 We have good friends who have a Redwood 5th Wheel RV.
 They are beautiful inside and offer many amenities that are only found in motorized RV’s that are in the quarter million dollar range, and up.